k5iogura/tensorflowlite-samples/SSD-Tensorflow2/README.md

 ### variance values for loss function which must be same at training and inference
 *varience of location loss: 0.1*
 *varience of size loss: 0.2*
-This is magic number but maybe knowledge of experience for SSD Training.
+These are two magic numbers but maybe derived via knowledge of experience for SSD Training.

 ## Datasets